Lukakeiton/GS2CSV/README_English.md

 Instructions

 1) Download credentials.json from google api.
-Copy the file to src/main directory.
+Copy downloaded file to src/main directory (inside the project)
-2) Run the proyect.
+2) Run the proyect
+3) Fill required fields
+4) Press Generate CSV button

+On first execution:
+- Log in to Google account